bittorrent/BTIPs/BTIPS/BTIP-25.md

    }
 ```

-- Enable: Used to configure the enabled state of S3-compatibleAPI, the priority is lower than the daemon startup command option
-- Address: It is used to configure the service address of the S3-compatible API.
-Note that when the address is configured as a non-local address, it may also be accessed externally
-- HTTPHeaders: Used to configure the response headers of S3-compatible API services, which can be used to configure cross-domain rules

-#### 2. Add a string type option 's3-compatible-api' to the startup command to specify whether to enable the S3API service.
+Additionally, we have introduced a new string-type option 's3-compatible-api' in the start command.
+This option allows you to enable or disable the S3API service.
+Set it to 'enable' to start the service or 'disable' to prevent it from starting.
+By default, it is left empty, meaning that the value will be determined by the 'EnableS3API' field in the configuration file.

 ```shell
   btfs daemon --s3-compatible-api=enable
 ```

-When it is "enable", it means that it is started, when it is "disable", it means that it is not started.
-The default is "", which means that it is enabled by the S3CompatibleAPI.EnableS3 in the configuration

 ### Access Keys related commands.

-Access Keys is used for S3 interface access authentication.
-Each Access Key record consists of key, secret, root, enable, and created_at fields.
+Add access key-related commands.
+Access keys are used for authenticating S3 API access requests, and each access key record consists of the key, secret, root, enable, and created_at fields:

-- key: the key of the key
+- key: the id of the access key.
-- secret: key
+- secret: the secret of the access key.
-- root: The root path of the key used in the BTFS mfs system, consisting of "/ + random directory name", each Access Key can only create a Bucket under its corresponding root
+- root: The root path of the key used in the BTFS mfs system, consisting of "/ + random directory name", each Access Key can only create a Bucket under its corresponding root.
-- enable: indicates whether to enable the Access Key, the default is true, when the value is false, the request corresponding to the Access Key will be invalid
+- enable: indicates whether to enable the Access Key, the default is true, when the value is false, the request corresponding to the Access Key will be invalid.
-- created_at: the creation time of the Access Key record
+- created_at: the creation time of the access key record.

 #### 1. Generate Access Key
 ```shell